-Our network of UCT Libraries across campuses and faculties reopens as self-study spaces from 8 March 2021.
-To enter the library, please produce your student card and the result of your UCT Daily Health Screening App.
+Yes.
+Please visit our Library Opening Hours for the latest times and seating capacity.
+To enter the library, please produce your student/staff card and the result of your UCT Daily Health Screening App.
 Strict access controls and protocols have been put into place for access to limited self-study spaces available in designated area.

 All library materials may be returned at the central drop-off point at CPS Burnage or book drop boxes located at all library sites.
 No borrowed material may be returned as an in-person transaction to the Libraries.
 Library material currently out on loan will be renewed until further notice.